WATSUP-UT/supporting-data-for-LSL-replacement/README.md

 # Lead service line supporting data
 This repository contains census and lead sample data, interactive mpas, GIS data, and example optimization code associated with the manuscript `Multi-Objective Optimization Framework for Prioritizing Lead Service Line Replacement in Water Distribution Systems` submitted for review.
 This page will be updated upon publication with the citation of the paper.
-Service line material at the parcel level was obtained from the University of Michigan, Flint.
-This data can be requested directly from the University.